COVID-19 Updates From The Medic Portal

 This update was given by the Government the week commencing 23 March 2020:

-The University Minister has asked universities not to change offers made to undergraduate students for the next two weeks.
+The University Minister has asked universities to stop making unconditional offers or amen existing offers made to undergraduate students for the next two weeks.
 This includes converting conditional offers to unconditional offers or changing entry requirements.

 Some medical schools are postponing 2020 entry interviews until later in the year – please contact the admissions team for better clarity on this matter.